Giants' Gettleman: I'm not doing good enough

 His list of reasons include:

 Finding a franchise quarterback.
-"I really believe we've done that," Gettleman said after leading the selection of Daniel Jones at No. 6 overall in the draft earlier this year.
+"I really believe we've done that," Gettleman said after leading the selection of Daniel Jones at No. 6 overall in the 2019 draft.

 Redoing the team's scouting system, at both the college and pro levels.
 The Giants have installed a new grading system for prospects since Gettleman's arrival.

-Hiring "four computer folks" for software who are assisting in the overhaul of the back end of their college and pro systems.
+Hiring "four computer folks" who are assisting in the overhaul of the back end of their college and pro systems.

 Hiring a full-time staff psychologist to help players.